noncombatant/robotfindskitten/README.md

 Debian-based systems, run `sudo apt-get install build-essential`.
 That should do the trick.

-robotfindskitten will not compile properly unless your system has the ncurses headers.
+The `ncurses` library is a C code library for manipulating the display in Terminal windows, and robotfindskitten depends on it. robotfindskitten will not compile properly unless your system has the `ncurses` header files.
 They come with Xcode on Mac OS X, and you can install them on Ubuntu or other Debian-based systems with the command `sudo apt-get install libncurses-dev`.

 To compile, make sure you have the ncurses libraries installed, and simply type `make`.
 To run, type `./robotfindskitten`.